metocean/wavespectra/docs/conventions.rst

     In [2]: attrs.ATTRS.hs
     Out[2]: AttrDict({'units': 'm', 'standard_name': 'sea_surface_wave_significant_height'})

-The module also provides a function to standarise coordinate and variable attributes in a Dataset object using the information defined in `attributes.yml`_:
+The module also provides a function to standardise coordinate and variable attributes in a Dataset object using the information defined in `attributes.yml`_:

 .. autofunction:: wavespectra.core.attributes.set_spec_attributes